 - Note that we have 2 reading periods in the year.
 The first reading period is Jan – Feb (Submission deadline – Jan 31st).
 Our second reading period is Jul – Aug (Submission deadline – Jul 31st).
-Each call for submission marks the beginning of our reading period and will be announced on itanile.org.
+All dates are flexible so writers are encouraged to register on the site and subscribe to receive emails from us.

 - Submission is strictly through our website submission process.
 We do not accept email submissions.